Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-The first issue is that the existence of the mediating auction precludes typical experimental approaches to measuring treatment effects that involve collecting data while randomizing treatment and then using these data to estimate $CATE$s.
-The outcome of the RTB auction is not under the advertiser's complete control because she does not determine the highest competing bid on the AdX.
-This lack of control disallows her from randomizing the treatment, ad-exposure.

-Although ad-exposure cannot be perfectly controlled, participation in auctions is fully under the advertiser's control.
-Therefore, a viable alternative design involves randomizing her participation across auctions.
-Without loss of generality, we can think of auction participation randomization as analogous to \textit{bid randomization}, with ``no participation'' corresponding to a bid of $0$, and ``participation'' corresponding to a positive bid.
-Consequently, we could consider bid randomization as an alternative identification strategy to recover $CATE$s in this environment.
+\paragraph{Issue 1: The advertiser cannot randomize treatment directly} \quad The first issue is that treatment is determined by an auction over which the advertiser has no complete control; thus, methods that directly randomize treatment are unavailable.
+However, participation in auctions is under the advertiser's control, so that a viable alternative design randomizes participation across auctions.
+Random auction participation is analogous to bid randomization, with ``no participation'' corresponding to a bid of zero and ``participation'' corresponding to a positive bid.
+Nevertheless, as we now show, bid randomization does not suffice to identify causal effects without additional assumptions.